lyon106/Kodilla-BootCamp-11.2017/README.md

 Theory: *How does Websites work?
 What is HTML?*
 Practice: **First 'website'**
 2. **CSS**
-Theory: *Selectors, connecting CSS to HTML, Frequently Used Styles, colors, Box Model.*
+Theory: *Selectors, connecting CSS to HTML, Frequently Used Styles, colors, Box Model*
 Practice: **Lifting 'website' from 1.1 exercise**
 3. **Basic Website**
 Theory: *HTML5 semantic and structure in practice, designing, cascade CSS*